RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Result: The court dismissed AWM's claim, ruling that no binding contracts were constituted, and the Commonwealth's letters were statements of policy rather than contractual offers.
 The appeal was also dismissed by the Privy Council.
 - Beaton v McDivitt (1987) 13 NSWLR 162
     - Split 25 acres
-    - Gave quarter land to “someone interested in the form of cultivation known as permaculture to work the block”
+    - Gave quarter land to "someone interested in the form of cultivation known as permaculture to work the block"
     - Occupied land without payment - per agreement
-    - Dillwyn v Llewelyn - “an exception to the modern requirement that a contract should be a bargain supported by consideration in the nature of a quid pro quo”. (consideration definition).
+    - Dillwyn v Llewelyn - "an exception to the modern requirement that a contract should be a bargain supported by consideration in the nature of a quid pro quo". (consideration definition).
-    - consideration must be satisfied in the form of a price in return for the promisor’s promise or a quid pro quo.
+    - consideration must be satisfied in the form of a price in return for the promisor's promise or a quid pro quo.
       - duties arising from bargains entered between free parties were to be enforced, not duties deriving from suggested moral obligations such as those deriving from relationships
     - Private road maintenance is not enough to constitute a bargain between them/contract
       - Gaining the land was not the purpose of the transaction